facebookresearch/ParlAI/parlai/tasks/saferdialogues/README.md

 If the `--recovery` flag is set to `false` (`true` by default) then the recovery response is omitted and the labels contains the signaling message and the text contains the context lines before that.

-Use the `--bad` flag and set to `true` (`false` by default) to use a different test set that is paralell to the BAD dataset's test split.
+Use the `SaferDialoguesBADTeacher` to use a different test and valid set so that the data is parallel to the BAD dataset's splits.

 Tags: #SaFeRDialogues, #All, #Recovery, #Safety, #ChitChat